mhstnsc/knowledge-base-articles/travel-guides/porto.md

    I am not sure how this works when changing metro lines and going into another zone.
  * Airport is Zone 4 (for when you buy the ticket from the machine)
  * generally the old town is walkable in about 20 minutes.
 I found no need for taking public transport.

-Eating:
+ * there are some cards which combine attractions with transport.
+AndanteCard or PortoCard

+Todo :
- * generally lots of good restaurants
+ * generally lots of good restaurants, its better to move a bit higher than the river side where restaurants are more expensive
+ * eat Pastel de Nata
+ * buy canned sardines (some stores here...)
- * special things
+ *